Board chairs seek passionate board members

 Passionate board members are committed board members

-• are willing to go above and beyond expectations of the role
+- are willing to go above and beyond expectations of the role.

-• are willing to serve on additional committees
+- are willing to serve on additional committees.

-• are not scared to ask the hard questions
+- are not scared to ask the hard questions.

-• can focus on the big picture and long-term success
+- can focus on the big picture and long-term success.

-• take the time to analyze all aspects of a decision, weighing up potential outcomes and impact
+- take the time to analyze all aspects of a decision, weighing up potential outcomes and impact.

-• are motivated to tackle challenges head-on
+- are motivated to tackle challenges head-on.

 What sort of passion do board chairs seek?

-Demonstrable passion goes beyond words
+Demonstrable passion is about actions, not words

 How to demonstrate passion as a prospective board member

-6. Offer to help or make introductions
+- Offer to help or make introductions.

-7. Stay informed about industry trends
+- Stay informed about industry trends and news.

 In conclusion

 When seeking new board members, chairs embrace candidates who share their passion for the organization and for serving on their board.
-While some of you believe that well-connected individuals are sought after, good chairs know that long-term board success lies in finding those who genuinely care about the organization and its goals.
+While many of you believe that well-connected individuals are highly sought after, good chairs know that long-term board success lies in finding those who genuinely care about the organization and its goals.

 Related Articles